Sweet roll dough is the base of many wonderful baked goods. This dough is a pillowy soft perfect recipe for cinnamon rolls!

 To make sweet roll dough you need properly measured bread flour, sugar, yeast, a bit of salt, butter, eggs, and milk.

-I personally don’t proof my yeast anymore.
-I just find that waste time.
-Either it’s fresh or it’s not and no matter what I’m using it because it’s obviously what I have on hand.
-But if you must, please feel free to proof your yeast.
+I personally don’t proof my yeast every time.
+But please feel free to proof your yeast in the water before adding the other ingredients.
 Otherwise blend the flour, yeast, and salt in a bowl and set it aside.

-In a stand mixer add melted butter, sugar, tangzhong, and eggs.
+In a stand mixer add the remaining water, melted butter, sugar, tangzhong, and eggs.
 Whisk on low speed using the dough hook adding one cup of flour.
 Add the milk then the remaining flour.
 The dough will be a little tacky but it should mostly cling to the dough hook when it’s done.
+If you are unable to collect the dough because it’s too soft, add more flour up to 1/2 cup.
+I suggest adding the flour 1-2 tablespoons at a time if more is needed.

-Scrape down the dough onto a greased surface.
-Don’t add flour.
-A small amount of oil will make this dough less tacky and more manageable.
-Transfer it to an oils bowl and cover tightly with plastic wrap to double in size.
+Scrape down the dough into a greased bowl.
+Don’t dust with flour.
+A small amount of oil will make this dough more manageable.
+Cover the bowl tightly with plastic wrap to double in size.
 Use it as desired.

 Cinnamon Rolls from Sweet Roll Dough